 Late registration (after 12/15/2025) - $400

-Sunday Freestyle Club: For beginner to advanced freestyle participants.
-This program will work with experienced and inexperienced freestyle snowboarders and skiers who are ready to elevate their skills.
-Minimum skill level - confident blue run riders and skiers.
-The sessions will take place in and out of the terrain parks, building and refining skills with new tricks, terrain park and natural features, and improving existing moves!
+Requirements: Minimum skill level - confident blue run riders and skiers.
+The sessions will take place in and out of the terrain parks, building and refining skills with new tricks, terrain park and natural features, and improving existing moves.
+As always, students need to be able to load and unload the ski lift independently.
+Snowboarders must be confident riding on both heel and toe edges.

 When: 11am - 1pm on four Sundays: Sunday 1/4, Sunday 1/11, Sunday 1/25 and Sunday 2/1